-Performance is examined through continuous assessment.
 Each module is examined upon completion.
 The examinations of the blocked modules are held at the end of the respective block period; those for the unblocked modules are held in the two examination periods that follow the lectures.
-Students will be registered by signature automatically for the compulsory modules offered in the first and second semester.
-The registration for elective modules will take place at the end of the first semester through filling in an official form.
 Withdrawal on the first trial of each module's examination is possible up to 7 days before the examination date.
 The examination will be postponed to the next possible examination period.